Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Introduction

 \subsection{Related Work}

-Multi-armed bandit problems have a long history in the online learning literature.
-We highlight the most closely related works below; for more background refer to our extended discussion in \cref{sec:related_full} and \citet{bubeck2012regret,aleks2019introduction,lattimore2020bandit}.
+Multi-armed bandit problems and its sub-variants (including the finite-armed and \CMABCRA model to be discussed here) have a long history in the online learning and optimization literature.
+We highlight the most closely related works below, but for more extensive references see~\cite{bubeck2012regret,aleks2019introduction,lattimore2020bandit}.

-\textbf{Multi-Armed Bandits}\, The design and analysis of bandit algorithms have been considered under a wide range of models. \citet{lai1985asymptotically} first studied the $K$-armed bandit, where the decision maker chooses between a finite set of $K$ actions at each timestep.
-Numerous follow-up works have extended to continuous action spaces~\citep{kleinberg2019bandits} and combinatorial constraints \citep{chen13a,xu2021dual}. \citet{zuo2021combinatorial} propose a discrete model of the combinatorial multi-armed bandit that generalizes works by \cite{lattimore2014optimal,lattimore2015linear,dagan2018better}, to schedule a finite set of resources to maximize the expected number of jobs finished.
+\paragraph{Multi-Armed Bandits.}\, The design and analysis of bandit algorithms have been considered under a wide range of models. \citet{lai1985asymptotically,auer2002finite} first studied the $K$-armed bandit, where the decision maker chooses between a finite set of $K$ actions at each timestep.
+Numerous follow-up works have extended these approaches to handle continuous action spaces~\citep{kleinberg2019bandits} and combinatorial constraints~\citep{chen13a,xu2021dual}. \citet{zuo2021combinatorial} propose a discrete model of the combinatorial multi-armed bandit that generalizes previous work \citep{lattimore2014optimal,lattimore2015linear,dagan2018better} to schedule a finite set of resources to maximize the expected number of jobs finished.
 We extend their model to continuous actions, tailored to the green security setting from \citet{xu2021dual}.

-\textbf{Historical Data and Bandits}\, Several papers have started to investigate how to incorporate historical data into bandit algorithms.
-However, current approaches in the literature only consider \Full. \citet{shivaswamy2012multi} began with $K$-armed bandits, and \citet{oetomo2021cutting,wang17} extended to linear contextual bandits, regressing over the historical data to initialize the linear context vector.
-Our work provides a novel and contrasting technique to harnessing historical data for bandit algorithms, with a meta-algorithm that can work with \emph{any} standard bandit framework and uses historical data only \emph{as needed}.
+Our work provides a framework to modify existing algorithms to efficiently incorporate historical data.
+Moreover, we also propose and evaluate a novel algorithm to incorporate adaptive discretization for combinatorial multi-armed bandits for continuous resource allocation, extending the discrete model from~\citet{zuo2021combinatorial}.